The New Year will Bring Harsher Cannabis Rules to Colorado

 The new rules also require dispensaries to provide an educational pamphlet to customers buying concentrates, while prohibiting the retailers from marketing to would-be customers younger than 21.

-Colorado lawmakers took the first steps toward imposing limits on cannabis concentrates in June, when they passed bill that was then signed into law by Democratic Governor Jared Polis.
+Colorado lawmakers took the first steps toward imposing limits on cannabis concentrates in June, when they passed a bill that was then signed into law by Democratic Governor Jared Polis.

 The legislation, which created the task force that helped formally produce the new rules announced last week, was pushed by Democrats in the state House of Representatives.